vedantlanjewar/Automated-multiple-email-sender/README.md

 # Automated-multiple-email-sender

-This is a simple code to send email to multiple people. the main context of mail would  remain same, but you can change mail information (like dear XYZ) by using python template. python template will basically replace the XYZ with the name from the list.
+This is a simple code to send email to multiple people.
+The main context of mail would  remain same, but you can change mail information (like dear XYZ) by using python template.
+Python template will basically replace the XYZ with the name from the list.

 Programming Language : Python